Californians to vote on racial, gender preference programs

 Opponents include Ward Connerly, an African American businessman and former University of California regent who pushed for the 1996 ban.

-They say government should never discriminate by race or gender and the only way to stop discrimination is to end it.
+They say government should never discriminate by race or gender, and the only way to stop discrimination is to end it.
 Joining Connerly are more recent Chinese immigrants who say the United States shouldn’t play favorites based on skin color.

 In 2014, activists scuttled an attempt to restore racial preferences in higher education and successfully voted out some Asian American legislators they called traitors to their race.